itsgbemi/freeyorubadictionary/README.md

 Fyd started as a fun excuse to use my mic, code with AI and give back to the universe of free resources.
 I love languages so it only made sense that my first official dev project was this.

 Enjoy :)

+## Bigger Picture
+Fyd is only an atom of a big matter that aims to make Nigerian languages accessible and free for all to learn.
+Could creating an extensive library for lessons, dictionaries and practice materials for over 500 Nigerian langugages make a social impact?
+I guess you (hello future teammate) and I are about to find out.